SimonHFrost/resume/contents/index.md

 	There was a strong focus on rapid feature deployment while improving code quality and tooling as the project was taken over from an outsourced contractor.
 There was also a high focus on design and UX while collaborating with a team of talented designers, product managers and other engineers.

 	Features I worked on included a bank switching service, transaction screen redesign, overdraft functionality, premium card ordering, and bank migration.
-I also maintained more line removals than additions to the project, as a sign of my commitment to improve code quality by minimizing code duplication and introducing best practices.
+I also achieved more line removals than additions to the project, as a sign of my commitment to improve code quality by minimizing code duplication and introducing best practices.

 	- Blacklane
 	- Your Professional Driver